The Rocky Compiler

 Star expansion.
 When a model uses SELECT *, the compiler expands it using the upstream model’s inferred schema or known source schemas.
 This means downstream models always see the full column list, even through star selects.

 Intent propagation.
-Each model’s intent field (from its TOML config) is stored in the semantic graph, making it available for AI-powered features like sync and explain.
+Each model’s intent field (from its TOML config) is stored in the semantic graph, where the AI features (sync, explain) read it.

 Diagnostics